-If you need to know the arrival window more than 24 hours in advance. please note this under "Additional Notes" on your ARTA request.
+This is where ARTA can help!
+If you need to know the arrival window more than 24 hours in advance, please note this under "Additional Notes" on your ARTA request.
 Restricted hours of operation or preferred days cannot always be accommodated after booking, though ARTA can typically accommodate these requests if alerted in the initial request submission.

 does road freight operate differently in europe?